Filler (materials)

+Filler materials are particles added to binders (resin, thermoplastics, cement) to make a composite material.
+Filler materials improve specific properties or make the product cheaper.

+Coarse filler materials such as construction aggregate and rebar are used in the building industry to make plaster, mortar and concrete.

-Filler materials are particles added to resin or binders (plastics, composites, concrete) that can improve specific properties, make the product cheaper, or a mixture of both.
-The two largest segments for filler material use is elastomers and plastics.
-Worldwide, more than 53 million tons of fillers (with a total sum of approximately US$18 billion) are used every year in application areas such as paper, plastics, rubber, paints, coatings, adhesives, and sealants.
-As such, fillers, produced by more than 700 companies, rank among the world's major raw materials and are contained in a variety of goods for daily consumer needs.
+Powdered fillers are mixed in with elastomers and plastics.
+Worldwide, more than 53 million tons of fillers (with a net worth of ca. US$18 billion) are used every year in the production of paper, plastics, rubber, paints, coatings, adhesives, and sealants.
+Fillers are produced by more than 700 companies, rank among the world's major raw materials and are contained in a variety of goods for daily consumer needs.
 The top filler materials used are ground calcium carbonate (GCC), precipitated calcium carbonate (PCC), kaolin, talc, and carbon black.

-Filler materials can affect the tensile strength, toughness, heat resistance, color, clarity etc. A good example of this is the addition of talc to polypropylene.
+Filler materials can affect the tensile strength, toughness, heat resistance, color, clarity, etc. This can be utilised to modify or enhance the material properties, or as a way to improve and control the processing charasteristics.
+Another reason to use fillers is to reduce costs by replacing part of the expensive core material with a cheaper filler.

 Most of the filler materials used in plastics are mineral or glass based filler materials.
 Particulates and fibers are the main subgroups of filler materials.
-Particulates are small particles of filler which are mixed in the matrix where size and aspect ratio are important.
+Particulates are small particles of filler that are mixed in the matrix where size and aspect ratio are important.
 Fibers are small circular strands that can be very long and have very high aspect ratios.

 Types

 Calcium carbonate (CaCO3)

 Referred to as "chalk" in the plastic industry, calcium carbonate is derived from limestone and marble.
 It is used in many applications including PVC's and unsaturated polyesters.
 As much as 90% CaCO3 can be used to make a composite.
-These additions can improve molding productivity by decreasing cooling rate.
-They can also increase operating temperatures of materials and provide insulation for electrical wiring.
+These additions can improve molding productivity by decreasing the cooling rate.
+They can also increase the operating temperatures of materials and provide insulation for electrical wiring.

-CaCO3 is used in filler masterbatch as a base with large percentage in composition.
-Calcium carbonate powder accounts for 97% of composition will bring for white/opaque products more whiteness.
+CaCO3 is used in filler masterbatch as a base with a large percentage in composition.
+Calcium carbonate powder accounts for 97% of the composition will bring white/opaque products more whiteness.
 So manufacturers can reduce the usage of white masterbatch.
-With smaller percent, calcium carbonate powder can be used for color products.
-In addition, it brings for final plastic products more bright and glossy surface.
+With a smaller percentage, calcium carbonate powder can be used for color products.
+In addition, it brings final plastic products a more bright and more glossy surface.

 Kaolin

-Kaolin is mainly used in plastics for its anti blocking characteristics as well as an infra red absorber in laser marking.
+Kaolin is mainly used in plastics for its anti-blocking characteristics as well as an infrared absorber in laser marking.
 It increases impact strength and heat resistance.
 Metakolinite is used to stabilize PVC.
-Kaolin has also been shown to increase the abrasion resistance and can replace carbon black as a filler material and improve flow properties of glass reinforced substances.
+Kaolin has also been shown to increase the abrasion resistance and can replace carbon black as a filler material and improve the flow properties of glass-reinforced substances.

 Magnesium hydroxide (talc)

 Talc, a soft mineral and generally more expensive than calcium carbonate.
 It is derived from layering sheets of magnesium hydroxide with silica.
-In the plastic industry it is used for packaging and food application due to its long-term thermal stability.
+In the plastic industry, it is used for packaging and food applications due to its long-term thermal stability.